mikowhyHUB/hs3-traminformation/README.md

 2. Run "pip3 install requirements.txt" command
 3. You can set other stops in Tricity with(Default stops are: Zajezdnia 01 and Zajezdnia 02):
 - Choose the stop you want to be displayed('stopId') in [List of stops](https://ckan.multimediagdansk.pl/dataset/c24aa637-3619-4dc2-a171-a23eec8f2172/resource/4c4025f0-01bf-41f7-a39f-d156d201b82b/download/stops.json)
-- Replace stopId with the one you choose in def main() -> url1 or 2 -> 'https://ckan2...stopId=XXXX'
+- Replace stop_id with stop you'd like
 4. Start the "main.py" file.
 (Works on Python 3.10.7)
 5. You will see an output while it works.
 The output refreshes on its own every 20sec(You can change it in the code execution)
-6. To stop script, just press control + z

 ## Todo